-We will continue to incur significant increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to new and existing compliance initiatives.

-As a public company, we will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
-We will be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which will require, among other things, that we file with the SEC, annual, quarterly and current reports with respect to our business and financial condition.
+As a public company, we incur significant legal, accounting and other expenses.
+We are subject to the reporting requirements of the Exchange Act, which require, among other things, that we file, with the SEC, annual, quarterly and current reports with respect to our business and financial condition.
 In addition, the Sarbanes-Oxley Act, as well as rules subsequently adopted by the SEC and Nasdaq to implement provisions of the Sarbanes-Oxley Act, impose significant requirements on public companies, including requiring establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
 Further, in July 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, was enacted.
 There are significant corporate governance and executive compensation related provisions in the Dodd-Frank Act that require the SEC to adopt additional rules and regulations in these areas such as "say on pay" and proxy access.
-Recent legislation permits EGCs to implement many of these requirements over a longer period and up to five years from the pricing of the initial public offering.
-Stockholder activism, the current political environment and the current high level of government intervention and regulatory reform may lead to substantial new regulations and disclosure obligations, which may lead to additional compliance costs and impact the manner in which we operate our business in ways we cannot currently anticipate.